 How to Keep Your Dog Cool When It’s Hot Outside

 There are several ways to prevent your dog from overheating in hot weather.
 It is important that you take steps to avoid heatstroke and heat exhaustion by providing shade, plenty of water, cooling body wrap and exercise breaks as needed during hot days.
 To protect your dog from the sun’s rays, use sunscreen for dogs or keep them inside during hot hours of the day.
 You can also keep your dog cool by using a cooling vest or bandana when they are outside.

 How to keep your canine safe

-Here are some tips on how to keep your dog safe during the hot summer months:
+Here are some hot weather safety tips on how to keep your pets safe from overheating:

 - Never leave your dog in a parked car – even if the windows are open – as cars become hot very quickly.

 - Avoid hot asphalt/pavement, as this can easily burn your dog’s paws and cause overheating, too.

 - Walk your dog during cooler times of the day – early mornings or evenings are best.
 If you walk during hot hours of the day, please carry water with you and give your dog plenty of breaks.

 - Make sure your dog has a shady spot to rest in during hot weather, and plenty of fresh water to drink.